umairkarel/cogs/moderation/verification/documentation.md

 Argument | Required            | Description
 ---------|---------------------|------------
 role     | :heavy_check_mark:  | The verification role
-reverse  |                     | The Role assignment will be reversed => Role will get removed
+reverse  |                     | The role assignment will be reversed => role will be removed

 Required Permissions: